 Coffee grounds.
 Coffee grounds can clump together into a thick mass that will clog your food disposal and won't allow your sink to drain.

+Meat.
 Does your garbage disposal stink?
 It might be because you’re putting meat into it.
-You should never put meat into a garbage disposal because it can stick to the interior of the machine, rot and cause a stench in your kitchen sink.
+You should never put meat into a food disposal sink.
+It can stick to the interior of the machine, rot, and cause a stench.
 Always throw meat remnants in the trash.
-Bones, with the possible exception of those from fish, should also stay out of the garbage disposal; your unit isn’t strong enough to grind them up.
-The same holds true for the shells of shrimp, lobster, oysters and other seafood, as well as the seeds of stone fruit like peaches or mangoes.
-Apple cores are also a bit too much for most units to handle.
+Bones (with the possible exception of those from fish) should also stay out of the garbage disposal.
+Your unit isn’t strong enough to grind them up.

-You should always run cold water through your garbage disposal while it is in use and for 30 seconds after it has finished grinding food.
-This helps ensure that all food bits are washed down the drain and that none remain in your disposal.
+For proper garbage disposal maintenance, you should also always run cold water through your food disposal appliance while it is in use and for 30 seconds after it has finished grinding food.
+This helps ensure that all food bits wash down the drain and none remain in your disposal.